+2010 2010

-For the year ended December 31 2018 2017
+For the years ended December 31 2019 2018

-Cash paid for income taxes \$ - \$ -
+Cash paid for income taxes \$ - \$

 Cash paid for interest \$ - \$ -

-12. SEGMENT INFORMATION
+8. SEGMENT INFORMATION

 The Company operates in one reportable operating segment, being the acquisition, exploration, and development of exploration and evaluation assets in North America.
 Geographical information is as follows: